canonical/vanilla-framework/templates/docs/base/tables.md

 Data tables are used to organize and display all information from a data set.

-We recommend that you align the text in table columns that contain only digits to the right by adding the class `.u-align--right` to each individual cell, as in the example that follows.
-This is considered good practice when formatting data tables as it makes it easier to scan and compare the values quickly.

 <div class="embedded-example"><a href="/docs/examples/base/table/" class="js-example">
 View example of the base table
 </a></div>

+### Formatting

+We recommend that you align the text in table columns that contain only digits to the right by adding the class `.u-align--right` to each individual cell, as in the example that follows.
+This is considered good practice when formatting data tables as it makes it easier to scan and compare the values quickly.

+By default long text in the cells will wrap on word breaks.
+To prevent that and truncate long values add the `.u-truncate` class to the cell.

+<div class="embedded-example"><a href="/docs/examples/patterns/tables/table-formatting" class="js-example">
+View example of formatting in the table
+</a></div>

+You can find out more about the [truncation](/docs/utilities/truncate) and [alignment](/docs/utilities/align) utilities on their respective documentation pages.

 ### Icons